kk17m/CT-Fan-beam-FBP-reconstruction/README.md

 This repository contains CT image reconstruction using Fan-beam Filtered back-projection.
 The reconstruction algorithm is applicable to short scan protocol as well.
 Appropriate sinogram weighting, like differential weighting and parker weighting, can be applied depending on the requirements.

---------FILE CONTENTS--------
+### FILE CONTENTS

-* FFBP_Weighted.m :
-                  Fan-beam Filtered back-projection function for two dimensional (slice) reconstruction.
+* FFBP_Weighted.m : *Fan-beam Filtered back-projection function for two dimensional (slice) reconstruction.*

 * SAMPLE_FFBP.m : *Sample script to execute the Fan-beam FBP function with appropriate reconstruction parameters.
-This example script can be   used to reconstruct the sample sinogram file " Sample_sinogram.sino ".
+This example script can be   used to reconstruct the sample sinogram file " Sample_sinogram.sino ".*

 * designFilter.m : *Use it to design the filter with window of choice.
-Certain general windows are already incorporated like the shepp-logan, cosine, hann and hamming filter.
+Certain general windows are already incorporated like the shepp-logan, cosine, hann and hamming filter.*

-* fbp2_window.m: *Filter windows as used by Jeffrey A Fessler, "Michigan Image Reconstruction Toolbox,"
+* fbp2_window.m: *Filter windows as used by Jeffrey A Fessler, "Michigan Image Reconstruction Toolbox,"*

-* fbp_sino_filter.m: *Filtering (Curved/ Arc detector) as used by Jeffrey A Fessler, "Michigan Image Reconstruction Toolbox,"
+* fbp_sino_filter.m: *Filtering (Curved/ Arc detector) as used by Jeffrey A Fessler, "Michigan Image Reconstruction Toolbox,"*

-* filterProjections.m: *Filtering as in iradon function (Copyright 1993-2013 The MathWorks, Inc.).
+* filterProjections.m: *Filtering as in iradon function (Copyright 1993-2013 The MathWorks, Inc.).*